dojah-inc/dojah-sdks/csharp/README.md

-# Dojah.Net - the C# library for the DOJAH APIs
+# Dojah.Net - the C# library for the DOJAH Publilc APIs

 Use Dojah to verify, onboard and manage user identity across Africa!